 Surely my Diana Wynne Jones shelf won’t fail me!

 Wait, hang on.
 No, these girls are all too fierce.
-They were great for helping me with Gwen, like Hildrida from Drowned Ammet.
+They were great for helping me with Meredydd, like Hildrida from Drowned Ammet.

 “Betrothed?” said Hildy.
 “Without asking me!…You might have asked me if I minded, even if I’m not important.
 I’m a person, too.”